Respiratory Distress in a Patient with Clear Lung What You Need to Know

-Acute respiratory distress syndrome (ARDS) occurs when blood oxygen levels drop too low because of fluid accumulating in the lungs.
+Acute respiratory distress syndrome (ARDS) occurs when blood oxygen levels drop too low because fluid has accumulated in the lungs.
 Numerous medical conditions, both acute and chronic, can cause ARDS.
-In many cases, a first responder or doctor will hear wheezing or crackling sounds coming from the lungs.
+Often, a first responder or doctor hears wheezing or crackling sounds coming from the lungs.
 When the lungs are clear, this usually signals a hematologic, metabolic, or obstructive process.
 Here’s what you need to know about diagnosing and treating the cause.

 Symptoms of Respiratory Distress